matteoredaelli/aws_ext/README.md

 # AWS EXT

 The aws_ext python package contains some useful functions (built on top of boto3) for managing some aws services.
-At teh moment only the Aws Glue Data catalog
+At the moment only some utilities for the Aws Glue Data catalog

 ## Installation